 The petitioners of 1680 asked that the sale of liquor to Indians be “wholly suppressed amongst us.”
 They were a little frustrated because William Biles had given them all sorts of reassurances after their first petition, but it turned out that he too was interested in selling liquor to Indians.
 It must have been a fairly lucrative business to make these men willing to endure the anger of their neighbors and the destruction of property that resulted.

-It appears that Gilbert Wheeler did not mend his ways.
-At the Burlington Court in August 1682 [pg 9], Gov. Jennings and the Commissioners heard the case of Gilbert Wheeler defendant for selling Rum etc. He was found guilty and fined £5.
+As for Gilbert Wheeler, he did not mend his ways.
+At the Burlington Court in August 1682 (pg.
+9), Gov. Jennings and the Commissioners heard the case of Gilbert Wheeler defendant for selling Rum etc. He was found guilty and fined £5.

-“Gilbert Wheeler according to his Bond appears about his selling Rum, the Court demand the Fyne of 5l. [£5] formerly laid on him for selling Rum: Whereupon upon Mr. Wheelers request for mitigation the Court remitt it to 50s. provided Wheeler pay it in Silver money.”
+“Gilbert Wheeler according to his Bond appears about his selling Rum, the Court demand the Fyne of 5l. [i.e., £5] formerly laid on him for selling Rum: Whereupon upon Mr. Wheelers request for mitigation the Court remitt it to 50s. provided Wheeler pay it in Silver money.”

-Wheeler was back in court in May 1690, when he was sued by James Marshall.
+In May 1690, Wheeler was once again a defendant when he was sued by James Marshall.
 Wheeler failed to appear.
-Thomas Revell and James Hill testified against him and the court awarded a fine of £21.13.0 silver money which was the principal debt with damages and cost of the suit.
-In August, the court remitted Wheeler’s fine to 50 shillings at the request of George Hutchinson [pgs 103, 114].
-Wonder what the story was there.
+Thomas Revell and James Hill testified against him, and the court awarded a fine of £21.13.0 silver money which was the principal debt with damages and cost of the suit.
+In August, the court remitted Wheeler’s fine to 50 shillings at the request of George Hutchinson (pgs 103, 114).
+I can’t help but wonder what the story was there.

-In 1693, Wheeler was taxed in Falls Twp., Bucks Co.
+Despite his legal troubles, Wheeler managed to acquire property.
+In 1693, he was taxed in Falls Twp., Bucks Co.
 In 1697, Wheeler had 250 acres surveyed along the Delaware River.
-His tract appears on the Hammond Map, adjacent to the first tract surveyed in that area, to John Calow in 1695.
+His property appears on the Hammond Map, adjacent to the first tract surveyed in that area, to John Calow in 1695.
 As I work my way through the 1680s and into the 1690s, I will have more opportunity to talk about these early surveys in Hunterdon County.